-Type number 12 Gas mantles (thoria ated) © CLEAPSS 2019 Description GAS MANTLE 164 FOR SIGNATURE FOR SIGNATURE BROWN MAKEER. similar lamps, comprise compounds (to increase lamp, the fabric burns av Some mantles use thorigive high luminosity. or use with camping gas and a fabric impregnated with various luminosity).
-When first used in a way, leaving a fragile mesh of ash. um compounds because these ficult to obtain as most brands now Use To show that 'domestic' objects m source to test detection equipmer e.
-Also useful as a simple check Original activity Of one mantle, typically 1 kBq (0.
-03 μCi).
-Radionuclide and half-life Thorium-232: 1.4 x 10 10 years, an d decay chain.
-Main radiations α,β,γ including emissions from th ne decay chain.
+Type number 12 Gas mantles (thoria ited) © CLEAPSS 2019 Description CAS MANTLE 164 A FOR HER PRINTERS AS THE CONTROLL OF THE PRINTERS AS THE PRINT compounds (to increase lu lamp, the fabric burns awa Some mantles use thorium give high luminosity. use with camping gas and fabric impregnated with various minosity).
+When first used in a y, leaving a fragile mesh of ash.
+In compounds because these all to obtain as most brands now Use To show that 'domestic' objects m source to test detection equipmen Also useful as a simple check Original activity Of one mantle, typically 1 kBq (0.0 03 μCi).
+Radionuclide and half-life Thorium-232: 1.4 x 10 years, an d decay chain.
+Main radiations $\alpha,\beta,\gamma$ including emissions from th e decay chain.
 Hazard Thorium compounds are very toxic and radioactive.
 Internal irradiation of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
 Risk assessment Gas mantles are available to the general public.
 The concentration of radon in the air would be extremely low.
 And certainly before the mantle is burnt, there is little risk of inhalation of thorium dust, because the thorium is impregnated into the fabric of the mantle.
 The residual risk is low with the control measures in place.
-Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
-Gas mantles are regarded as low-level radioactive artefacts.
-Do not use burnt gas mantles because the fine ash easily causes contamination During use Keep the unused gas mantle, including the plastic or cellophane envelope in which it is supplied, into a small sealable plastic bag.
-Inspection Check that the mantle is in good of condition and not fraying.
+Control measures Always follow the Standard Opera Gas mantles are regarded as low Do not use burnt gas mantles bed level radioactive artefacts.
+During use Keep the unused gas mantle, incl supplied, into a small sealable pla uding the plastic or cellopha Inspection Check that the mantle is in good of condition and not fraying.
 Leak test of source Not applicable.
-Contamination check of container Not required unless it is suspecte d fragments of mantle ma y have escaped from the bag.
+Contamination check of container Not required unless it is suspected d fragments of mantle may h nave escaped from the bag.
 Storage and labelling Gas mantles should be put in a strong, sealable plastic bag, labelled with a radioactive warning sign and kept in the steel store cabinet.
 Spill or drop Wear a lab coat and disposable gloves.
 If a gas mantle is dropped, it is unlikely that any radioactive spill will occur.
 Check the area for contamination, and decontaminate it if necessary.
 See section 9.2.
 Availability Camping shops, hardware stores.
 Many stockists only supply non-radioactive gas mantles, and this is usually stated on the packaging.
 Standard School Holding No limit, other than what is justifie d for curriculum use.